 EQAR's current function and the Secretariat share the common mission of directly supporting and furthering the EHEA.
-EQAR was set up by the EHEA/Bologna Process itself and the EHEA countries thus assume a key role in governing EQAR; while EQAR contributes to the BFUG with a focus on implementing agreed policies in quality assurance, it does not represent stakeholder or country positions as the (consultative) members.
+EQAR was set up by the EHEA/Bologna Process itself and the EHEA countries thus assume a key role in governing EQAR; while EQAR contributes to the BFUG with a focus on implementing agreed policies in quality assurance, it does not represent stakeholder or country positions as the (consultative) members, though it participates in the BFUG and its work practically in the same way as a consultative member.